Projectiles

 We define which objects can perform actions and which objects can be the destination of actions by using Behaviours.

 In our snippet above we only have a single Behaviour.
-This definition says that: If the object jelly has grass or _empty (a special object name for “an empty space”) in the destination location of the action, then spawn a flame object there.
+This definition says that: If the object jelly has grass or _empty (a special object name for “an empty space”)

 The destination location is calculated as the location of the source object (jelly) plus the vector given in VectorToDest.